All Episodes

 This is about world leaders from communist and socialist countries stealing their own people blind and establishing offshore accounts, money laundering, tax evasion, all that.

-And of course, great audio soundbite roster with once again the people that the babes me.
+And of course, great audio soundbite roster.

-The uh babes at the View have just discovered what I said maybe eight years ago.
+Once again, the people, the babes, excuse me, the babes at the View have just discovered what I said maybe eight years ago.

 What about the concept of an aging female president?

-Remember when at the end of a monologue defending Hillary Clinton.
+Remember when at the end of a monologue defending Hillary Clinton, she was under assault for this.

-I was defending Hillary Clinton, and I asked the question do the American people want to observe their president, obviously aging.
+I was defending Hillary Clinton, and I asked the question, do the American people want to observe their president, obviously aging?

 So they think it's outrageous.